stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. STAKATER will provide the Services to the Customer in compliance with the law, the agreed scope of work and services levels as per the agreement.
 The services shall be extended with the required professionalism and skill set that meets the industry standards.

     1. The Customer is responsible for taking all necessary actions to enable STAKATER to perform the Services as agreed upon in the Agreement.
-This includes, but is not limited to, providing access to systems, designating responsible roles, documenting emergencies and error messages, informing STAKATER of planned changes, using approved software versions and hardware, cooperating with STAKATER in error analysis and correction, securing data and software, ensuring authorization to use third-party products, enabling maintenance windows for STAKATER, and fulfilling other obligations set forth in the service description and SLA.It is important to note that any usage of the Services by third parties, including group companies of the Customer, requires the express written consent of STAKATER.
+This includes, but is not limited to, providing access to systems, designating responsible roles, documenting emergencies and error messages, informing STAKATER of planned changes, using approved software versions and hardware, cooperating with STAKATER in error analysis and correction, securing data and software, ensuring authorization to use third-party products, enabling maintenance windows for STAKATER, and fulfilling other obligations set forth in the service description and SLA.
+It is important to note that any usage of the Services by third parties, including group companies of the Customer, requires the express written consent of STAKATER.

     1. The Customer is responsible for ensuring the accuracy of all data transmitted to STAKATER.